GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Configure stunnel redis server configuration file , we will create ones for the nodes later  :
+  - Configure the stunnel redis server configuration file, we will create files for the nodes later:

   ```bash